Fabulang/stories/en/c2-maestro-patron.md

 "That shows the landscape beyond the city," said Filippo.
 "The hills and forests in this area are truly beautiful."

-"I asked for a painting to celebrate the the city, not the grass!"
+"I asked for a painting to celebrate the city, not the grass!"

 The Maestro looked at Filippo angrily.
 "I told you to paint the city walls there," he said sternly.